Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: One Player

-For each clause, there is a 3-way fork, where the player must choose to go through one of the gadgets corresponding to a literal in the clause.
-If the chosen gadget was already traversed, the robot exits the bottom and proceeds to the next clause.
-Otherwise, the robot follows the path which goes through that gadget corresponding to a variable choice.
-At the end of this path, the robot gets stuck, since the only way forward is a single-use path which was traversed during the variable-setting phase.
-The clauses are connected in series so that in order to reach the goal location, the robot must pass through each variable and then each clause.
+The clauses are connected in series, with the last variable leading to the first clause and the last clause leading to the goal location.
+In order to reach the goal location, the agent must pass through each variable and then each clause.
 In order to get through a clause without getting stuck, at least one gadget in the clause must have already been traversed; equivalently, at least one literal in the clause must be true under the assignment corresponding to the path taken during variable setting.
-Thus the robot can reach the goal location if and only if the formula has a satisfying assignment. \end{proof}
+Thus the agent can reach the goal location if and only if the formula has a satisfying assignment.

+For the set-down switch, once a gadget is in the down state it remains there forever, so it does not matter what order the clauses or gadgets within each variable path are in.
+However, for the toggle switch, when the agent walks through a clause the gadget it uses returns to the up state, which could lead to the agent later escaping that variable using the same gadget, instead of getting stuck in a dead-end.

+To prevent this, we order the gadgets on each variable path carefully.
+Specifically, we first choose an order for the clauses.
+For each literal $\ell$, we have the path corresponding to $\ell$ go through the set-down switches representing $\ell$ in the same order they appear in clauses.
+So if the agent moves from a clause to a variable through a gadget corresponding to $\ell$ (because $\ell$ was false), the agent cannot have previously interacted with any of the gadgets further along the line corresponding to $\ell$ during the clause-checking phase.
+In particular, those gadgets are all in the up state, and so the agent is in fact forced to go to the dead-end at the end of the variable. \end{proof}